Oracle Complexity in Nonsmooth Nonconvex Optimization

 Comparing these two approaches, we see an interesting potential trade-off between the smoothness obtained and computational efficiency, summarized in the following table:

-In words, randomized smoothing is computationally efficient (unlike Lasry-Lyons regularization), but at the cost of a much larger gradient Lipschitz parameter.
+In words, randomized smoothing is computationally efficient (unlike Lasry-Lions regularization), but at the cost of a much larger gradient Lipschitz parameter.
 Since the iteration complexity of smooth optimization methods strongly depend on this Lipschitz parameter, it follows that in high-dimensional problems, we pay a high price for computational tractability in reducing nonsmooth to smooth problems.
-We emphasize that this is a real phenomenon, and not just an artifact of iteration complexity analysis, as we demonstrate in \appref{app: smoothed GD dimension} that when gradient descent is combined with randomized smoothing, it is impossible to guarantee getting to $\epsilon$-stationary points of the smoothed function within $\Omega(\sqrt{d}/\epsilon)$ iterations.
+As we demonstrate in \appref{app: smoothed GD dimension}, this is a real phenomenon and not just an artifact of iteration complexity analysis, at least for gradient descent.
+Roughly speaking, we prove in \propref{prop:smoothed GD dimension} that when gradient descent is combined with randomized smoothing, it is impossible to guarantee getting to $\epsilon$-stationary points of the smoothed function within $\Omega(\sqrt{d}/\epsilon)$ iterations.

 This discussion leads to a natural question: Is this trade-off necessary, or perhaps there exist computationally efficient methods which can improve on randomized smoothing, in terms of the gradient Lipschitz parameter?
 Using an oracle complexity framework, we prove that this trade-off is indeed necessary (under mild assumptions), and that randomized smoothing is essentially an optimal method under the constraint of black-box access to the objective $f(\cdot)$, and a reasonable oracle complexity.
 We note that \citet{duchi2012randomized} proved that the Lipschitz constant cannot be improved by simple randomized smoothing schemes, but here we consider a much larger class of possible methods.